-On detecting an issue with a connected device, the Windows will put an exclamation mark in front of that device.
-It will help you to diagnose the system issues in the right direction without wasting time in looking for the cause of the problem.
+On detecting an issue with a connected device, Windows will put an exclamation mark in front of that device.
+It will help you to diagnose the system issues in the right direction without wasting time looking for the cause of the problem.

 Final Words on Device Manager

 So, we see that the device manager is a vital tool of Microsoft Management Console to convey to us the problems and error codes of the connected hardware devices.
 You can take important clues from the device manager to troubleshoot system-related issues.

 Share Your Views: